thedynamiclinker/sudocode/bin/sh.md

 0: Let's change the question.

-1: But I was just starting to feel I was making progress on th---
+1: But I was just starting to feel I was making progress on一

 0: What's NOT the point of programming?